ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/02_Increasing_server_security.md

 ## Tips

 __auth.log__

 If you want to see a history of authorization attempts made on your server, view the contents of `auth.log`:

 ```bash
 $ sudo cat /var/log/auth.log
 ```

+You can often see traces of malicious login attempts in this file.

+__whoami__

+The `whoami` command can be used now (or anytime) to tell you who you're logged in as.
+This can be useful if you're switching between root and your new user

+__passwd__

+To update your user password, use the `passwd` command.

+__What users exist?__

+To see what users exist on your server, run `cat /etc/passwd`

+Note that in addition to the new user you created above, and `root`, there are many other default users on your server.
+These users do not have full administrator privileges like you and `root` do.

 ## Reference:
 + [How To Add and Delete Users on an Ubuntu 14.04 VPS](https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-an-ubuntu-14-04-vps)